Nitestack/raspberry-pi-5/README.md

 - **Ente Auth** for a cross-platform 2FA solution
 - **FreshRSS** for a news aggregator
 - **Karakeep** for a bookmarking solution
+- **Glance** dashboard for a unified news feed and monitoring of the home lab
 - **Dotfiles** for a standardized environment

 ## ⚙️ Requirements